Sunnyg83/Peer_Finding_Network_UCLA/README.md

 - **Message History** - Persistent chat history for all conversations
 - **Real-time Updates** - Instant message delivery and status updates

+### Security Features
+- **Password Hashing** - All passwords are securely hashed using bcrypt with 12 salt rounds
+- **Secure Authentication** - Login verification using bcrypt password comparison
+- **Automatic Hashing** - New passwords are automatically hashed before database storage

 ---

 ## How It Works